symfony-si/symfony-docs-sl/book/forms.rst

 Often, you'll want to build a form that will include fields from many different objects.
 For example, a registration form may contain data belonging to a ``User`` object as well as many ``Address`` objects.
-Fortunately, this is easy and natural with the form component.
+Fortunately, this is easy and natural with the Form component.

 Embedding a Single Object
 ~~~~~~~~~~~~~~~~~~~~~~~~~